B2Gdevs/stock-ticker-flask-react-app/readme.md

 - [ ] Remove hard coding of user id when creating orders (API supports multiple users and orders)
 - [ ] Yeesh, make it look nice.
 Wasted time with Bootstrap CSS not loading.

-### Kept going, don't like showing bad work at this stage in my career 😅.
+### Imma keep going, don't like showing bad work at this stage in my career 😅.
 This is before I continue after my 4hr mark:
 > commit `2cf9da010c8a21182650365e8dd5dc6a734cf387`

 ## UI (First Functional View)